© Henriikka Kontimo 2020 Built with Indexhibit

 The questionnaire, titled “Welcome to a journey towards a quality relationship with nature,” contains 44 questions about one's relationship with nature and additional information through which the viewer can reflect on their relationship with nature.

 Often the ways of how we talk about nature resemble the ways of how we talk about romantic relationships.
 One's relationship to nature often resembles a relationship to another being, even though nature is not a being.
-Many of the current therapeutic and pseudo-therapeutic discourses regarding romantic relationships are based on the idea that a relationship needs constant work, caretaking, and nurturing to exist.
-Normative opinions about what constitutes a normal or a quality relationship and how it should evolve are often presented as facts.
+Many of the current therapeutic and pseudo-therapeutic discourses about romantic relationships are based on the idea that a relationship needs constant work, caretaking, and nurturing to exist.
+Normative opinions about what constitutes a normal relationship are often presented as facts.

 I have based my questionnaire on online relationship questionnaires, articles in women's magazines, and materials produced by the various public sector and private organizations focusing on romantic relationships.
 I'm especially interested in questionnaires as a tool for shaping norms because a questionnaire is always normative: in between the lines, because of what is asked and what is not, and how, they tell us what is considered normal and what is not.

-The human-nature relationship has been a subject in many of my works.
 Nowadays nature is now often talked about primarily through ecology as an environment and ecosystem.
-However, a discourse based on a purely scientific approach does not always affect people on an emotional level.
+A discourse based on a purely scientific approach does not always affect people on an emotional level.
 The role of nature person may feel uncomfortable and nature might seem distant or boring.
 The relationship with nature may feel primarily as a moral obligation, not a way to feel pleasure.
-As an artist, I'm interested in how nature as a topic could be approached in art in a way that evokes thoughts and touches the viewer/participant also on an emotional level.
+I'm interested in how nature could be approached in art in a way that evokes thoughts and touches the viewer/participant also on an emotional level.

 An earlier version of the work was exhibited in Fiskars, Finland in 2017.